MAE999/ThermoSolver-by-M.A.E/README.md

 ## Hello There!, What to expect?
-ThermoSolver is a Software programmed in C/C++ to Manage and Calculate Thermodynamics Models with Ease, ThermoSolver is Just a Push of Button For any Calculation Based on Pre-Modeled cycles and systems built-in the software.
+ThermoSolver is a Software to Manage and Calculate Thermodynamics Models with Ease, ThermoSolver is Just a Push of Button For any Calculation Based on Pre-Modeled cycles and systems built-in the software.

 ### Installation Guide